Christian Symbolism on Roman Coins.

 Chi-rhos ( ) on coins of Constantine are Christian symbols.
 However, there are chi-rhos on coins that are not Christian symbols.
 Of course, many words and names begin with "Chr" and it takes other evidence to say that a particular chi-rho is a Christian chi-rho.
 For example, there were chi-rhos on coins long before the time of Christ.

-This massive bronze has a chi-rho between the legs of the eagle on the reverse.
+This massive bronze has a chi-rho between the legs of the eagle on the reverse (But it is not a very good example).
 From the third century BC, the chi-rho is obviously not a reference to Christ.

 Ptolemy IV.
 222-205/4 BC